Jess Robinson

-Jess Robinson (born 1982/1983) is an English comedy actress, singer, impressionist, voice artist and comedian.
+Jess Robinson (born 1982/1983) is a British comedy actress, singer, impressionist, voice artist and comedian.

 Early life

-Robinson was born in Edgware, London, in a non-religious Jewish family, the daughter of a piano teacher and artist, and granddaughter of the jazz pianist, Jules Ruben.
+Robinson was born in Edgware, London, in a non-religious Jewish family, the daughter of a piano teacher and artist, and granddaughter of the jazz pianist Jules Ruben.
 She grew up in Aldbury, Hertfordshire.
 Her mother is a teacher and her father was an artist.
 She attended the Tring Park School for the Performing Arts.